Introduction to structural causal models in science studies

 Introduction

-Causal questions are pervasive in science studies: what are the effects of peer review on the quality of publications (Goodman et al. 1994)?
-What is the influence of mentorship on protegees success (Malmgren, Ottino, and Nunes Amaral 2010)?
-Do incentives to share research data lead to higher rates of data sharing (Woods and Pinfield 2022)?
-Yet, answers to such questions are rarely causal.
-Often, researchers investigate causal questions, but fail to employ adequate methods to make causal claims.
+Causal questions are pervasive in science studies: what are the effects of peer review on the quality of publications (Goodman et al. 1994; Altman 2002, 2002; Jefferson et al. 2002; Smith 2006; Bornmann 2011; Bornmann and Daniel 2005)?
+What is the influence of mentorship on protegees success (Malmgren, Ottino, and Nunes Amaral 2010; Ma, Mukherjee, and Uzzi 2020; Liénard et al. 2018)?
+Do incentives to share research data lead to higher rates of data sharing (Woods and Pinfield 2022; Rowhani-Farid, Allen, and Barnett 2017)?
+Yet, answers to such questions rarely consider causality properly.
+Often, researchers investigate causal questions, but fail to employ adequate methods to make justified causal claims.
 As an example, there is a burgeoning literature investigating whether publishing Open Access leads to more citations.
-While the observational evidence seems to suggest such an effect, few studies use methods that would permit causal claims (Klebel et al. 2023).
-Most scientists acknowledge that we should be “thinking clearly about correlation and causation” (Rohrer 2018), but the implications of causal considerations are often ignored.
+While the observational evidence seems to suggest such an effect, few studies use methods that would permit justified causal claims (Klebel et al. 2023).
+Many scientists acknowledge that we should be “thinking clearly about correlation and causation” (Rohrer 2018), but the implications of causal considerations are often ignored.
 Similar concerns were raised in the context of biases in science, such as gender bias (Traag and Waltman 2022).

 Uncovering causal effects is a challenge shared by many scientific fields.
 There are large methodological differences between fields, also with regards to inferring causality.
 Some fields are experimental, while others are observational.
-Some are historical, examining a single history, while others are contemporary, where observations can be repeated.
+Some fields are historical, examining a single unfolded history, while others are contemporary, allowing to repeat observations.
 Some fields already have a long tradition with causal inference, while other fields have paid less attention to causal inference.
-We believe that science studies, regardless of whether that is scientometrics, science of science, science and technology studies, or sociology of science, have paid relatively little attention to questions of causality, with some notable exceptions (e.g., Aagaard and Schneider 2017; Gläser and Laudel 2016).
+We believe that science studies, regardless of whether that is scientometrics, science of science, science and technology studies, or sociology of science, have paid relatively little attention to questions of causality, with some notable exceptions (e.g., Aagaard and Schneider 2017; Gläser and Laudel 2016; Bol, Vaan, and Rijt 2018; Tomkins, Zhang, and Heavlin 2017; Simsek, Vaan, and Rijt 2024; Luc et al. 2021; Davis 2020; Davis et al. 2008).
+Quantitative science studies, like quantitative social sciences more generally, has a long history of working with regression models, and sometimes with more advanced statistical and mathematical models.
+However, it is not always clear how to interpret results from such approaches, and we believe a more explicit discussion of causality helps in clarifying and strengthening the interpretation.

 Sometimes, assumptions about specific functional dependencies can be made, and this might help causal inference.
-For instance, a well-known general causal inference strategy is called “difference-in-difference”.
+For instance, a well-known causal inference strategy is called “difference-in-difference”.
 A key assumption in that strategy is something called “parallel trends”.
+Several such approaches are discussed by Liu et al. (2023) in the context of science studies.
 Not having to deal with such details simplifies the approach and makes it easier to understand the core concepts.
 But sometimes it also simplifies too much.
 We can always make stronger assumptions, and sometimes, these stronger assumptions allow us to draw stronger conclusions.
 But without assumptions, we cannot conclude anything.

 The overall approach to causal inference using structural causal models would be the following:

-- Use the assumed structural causal to understand how to identify causal effects.
+2. Use the assumed structural causal model to understand how to identify causal effects.

 Nonetheless, any structural causal model always remains a simplification of reality, and is usually designed for a specific causal question.
 For example, a structural causal model of the entire academic system, containing each and every detail about potential effects, is overly detailed and likely not useful for the majority of empirical studies.
-For most studies, a simpler structural causal model is probably more productive.
+For many studies, a simpler structural causal model is probably more productive.
+In general, it is advisable to aim for structural causal models that are as simple as possible, but as complex as necessary.
 In some cases, problems of causal identification might emerge in simple structural causal models, and are not heavily dependent on specific details.
-That is, adding more nuance to a structural causal model will not necessarily solve a problem that was identified in a simpler structural causal model.
+Adding more nuance to a structural causal model may then not solve the problem that was identified in a simpler structural causal model.
 However, sometimes problems might only become apparent with more complex structural causal models, and additional nuance might reveal that identifying a causal effect is more challenging.
 We encounter and discuss this in some examples later.

 Introducing DAGs

 Throughout this introduction, we work with a single example DAG on Open Science (see Figure 1).
 In this DAG, Novelty and Rigour are both assumed to affect the number of Citations and whether something will be Published or not.
-Here, we use Published to refer to a journal publication, but research can also be made available in different ways, for example as preprints or working papers.
-Preprints or working papers can also be considered published, but for the sake of simplicity we use the term Published to refer to journal publications only.
+Although preprints or working papers can also be considered published, for the sake of simplicity we here use the term Published to refer to journal publications only.
 Unlike Novelty, Rigour influences whether data is made available openly: scholars that are doing more rigorous research may be more likely to share their data openly.
-Unlike Rigour, Novelty affects Data reuse; data from a rigorous study that did not introduce anything new may be less likely to be reused by other researchers.
+Unlike Rigour, Novelty affects Data reuse; open data from a more novel study may be more likely to be reused by other researchers.
 If data is reused, the original study might be cited again, so Data reuse is assumed to affect Citations.
 In some cases, Open data will be mandated by a journal, and so whether something will be Published may also depend on Open data.
-Whether something is Reproducible is assumed to be affected by the Rigour of the study, and also by Open data itself: studies that share data might lead scholars to double check all their results to make sure they align exactly with the shared data.
-Finally, Citations are also influenced by the Field of study (some fields are more citation intensive), as is Open data (data sharing culture is not the same across fields).
+Whether something is Reproducible is assumed to be affected by the Rigour of the study, and also by Open data itself: studies that share data might make it easier for other scientists to reproduce their findings.
+Finally, Citations are also influenced by the Field of study (some fields are more citation intensive), as is Open data (data sharing is more common in some fields).

 As explained earlier, this DAG is a simplification, and we can debate whether it should be changed in some way.
-However, the DAG is consistent with most results from the literature, although there is typically also disagreement within the literature itself.
+Although the DAG is perhaps not fully realistic, it is plausible and, by and large, consistent with the Open Science literature.
 This DAG is constructed without one particular causal question in mind.
 Instead, we illustrate all the necessary concepts using this example, and use this DAG for multiple possible causal questions.
 For a particular study, it might be best to construct a particular DAG for the specific causal question.
 A reasonable starting point for constructing a DAG for a particular causal question of \(X\) on \(Y\) might be the following: (1) consider all factors that affect and are affected by \(X\) and/or \(Y\); (2) consider how these factors are causally related between each other.
 There might be additional relevant considerations, but it should provide a reasonable simplification to start with.

 Using DAGs to identify causal effects